niekvandael/TimeView/README.md

 ### Security
 All information will be retrieved using SSL (https).
 User's credentials are stored using SHA-256 in combination with a random salt.
+Credentials are safely stored on the user's phone once entered.

 ### Techniques and programming languages
 - .NET Web API